DJPretorius/Android/Snap/README.md

 The Classic card game snap made digital.
 Play this two player game on one device.

-Only files uploaded is the Layout, Java and Values folders.
+Only folders uploaded are the Layout, Java and Values folders.